core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

 As multicast requests generally do not result in errors being returned, tentative use is not available for multicast requests.

-A generic client implementation SHOULD NOT apply this optimization without explicit instructions from a higher layer or the known specification of the numeric value:
+A generic client implementation SHOULD NOT use this option without explicit instructions from a higher layer or the known specification of the numeric value:
-In general, it is too unlikely that the Uri-Path-Abbrev value is understood by any server, and the message size savings in the successful case are dwarved by the almost doubling of resources needed to perform the fallback.
+Conditions for tentative use are generally not met.

 ## Proxy processing